 Philippe Rogier Oxar Table Lamp

 Materials: Stainless steel tubular base.
 Stainless steel parts.
-Chrome spring.
+Round chrome spring lampshade.
 Bakelite E27 socket.

 Height: 16 cm / 6.29”

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but preferably a silver crown/bowl/cup light bulb.

 Period: 1970s – Mid-Century Modern.

 Designer: Philippe Rogier in 1970.

 Other versions: This Philippe Rogier Oxar table lamp exists also as a wall lamp, as you can see below.
 Made in some (internal) varieties, as you can see.
 Other parts were used.